ryanliu30/HierarchicalGNN/README.md

 pip install pip --upgrade
 ```

 If you have a CUDA GPU available, load the toolkit or [install it](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) now.
 You should check that this is done by running `nvcc --version`.
-Then, intall the following dependencies:
+Then, install the following dependencies:

 ```
 cudf                      22.04.00